 Thinking outside the classroom.

 At The Episcopal School of Dallas, we maximize classroom space, both indoors and out, allowing our students to learn through experience and exploration.
-ESD has developed a large portion of Wolf Run Ranch as an outdoor education center thanks to the generosity and guidance of Pete Gifford of Dallas.
+ESD has developed a large portion of Wolf Run Ranch as an outdoor education center thanks to the generosity and guidance of the late Pete Gifford of Dallas.
 Located just outside of Anna, Texas, Wolf Run provides a 300-acre environment for experiences of community.
 Nature trails, a lake, a low ropes course, two bunk houses, a lodge, an outdoor chapel, and a working ranch create unique opportunities for learning and self-growth for students grades one through twelve.

 Wolf Run is the embodiment of one of our Founding Tenets: Community.
 The basic goals of all the trips are for students to learn about themselves, others, and the world around them, as well as to work together, to care for each other.